akash-d122/finance-visualizer/README.md

+# 🚩 Important Note for Recruiter:

+This is a **Stage 3 implementation** of the Personal Finance Visualizer (all features complete), but I filled out the assignment form as **Stage 1**.
+Please review this repo as a full, polished demo with all advanced features included.

 # Personal Finance Visualizer

 A simple, modern web app for tracking your personal finances.
 Built for clarity, speed, and a smooth user experience.